Evalenc6/Capstone-Project-Pod10/readme.md

 ## Summary

-This document provides a summary of our project building process for our app, **Grocery APP XL**
+This document provides a summary of our project building process for our app, **Grocery Planner XL**

 ## Milestone Requirements